 When you start the home training process, it is very important to always keep an eye on your pup when he is at home.

-In this way, you will start feeling when he is about to pee in a wrong place.
+In this way, you will start feeling when he is about to pee in the wrong place.
 As soon as you see him doing his job inside, take him real gently and place him outside where you want him to do the job.

 Keep in mind that in the beginning, he might be scared from the lift but with the time this will change.